 Dinesh U. Dadlani is a trial attorney focusing his practice on the defense of corporations, construction companies and a bi-state municipal agency, in personal injury and commercial litigation matters.
 He is experienced in all stages of litigation, from inception through trial and appellate levels, representing clients in personal injury, premises liability, product liability, professional liability, construction accident, construction defect cases, and property damage cases.

-Additionally, Mr. Dadlani represents various manufacturers and distributors in products liability and toxic tort lawsuits, including the defense of manufacturers and distributors in asbestos litigation and the defense of property owners and contractors in property contamination cases.
+Additionally, Mr. Dadlani represents various manufacturers and distributors in product liability and toxic tort lawsuits, including the defense of manufacturers and distributors in asbestos litigation and the defense of property owners and contractors in property contamination cases.
 He also consults and represents clients in labor and employment matters.
-Mr. Dadlani has substantial courtroom experience, and has successfully argued and written briefs in the appellate divisions of both the New York and New Jersey courts.
+Mr. Dadlani has substantial courtroom experience and has successfully argued and written briefs in the appellate divisions of both the New York and New Jersey courts.
 He is regularly called upon to argue motions, conduct depositions, including the representation of clients at depositions, perform all aspects of discovery, and oversee settlement negotiations.
 Mr. Dadlani has obtained favorable results representing clients at arbitrations, mediations, and administrative hearings.

 Prior to joining Segal McCambridge in 2008, Mr. Dadlani represented automobile and truck manufacturers in product liability cases and municipalities in personal injury and employment matters.
 His prior experience also includes representing private clients in labor and employment matters, real estate transactions, and contractual matters.